bcgov/shinyssdtools/paper/paper.md

    - Calculate confidence limits using bootstrapping.
 1. R code
    - Copy the R code required to reproduce the results.
+1. About
+   - version information, explanation of abbreviations and references
 1. User guide
    - Step-by-step guide to proper use of the application.